wordhulhasan/BiomassTransportationCalculatorTool/README.md

 3. Make sure the Maven dependencies are loaded.
 You should see them in the Maven panel on the right side of the IDE.
 4. Navigate to the `BiomassTransportationCalculatorToolApplication` class in the project explorer.
 5. Right-click on the `BiomassTransportationCalculatorToolApplication` class and select `Run` from the context menu.
-6. The application should start, and you can access it by opening a web browser and navigating to `http://localhost:8080` (or the configured port).
+6. The application should start, and you can access it by opening a web browser and navigating to `http://localhost:8080`.

 ### Azure Deployment:
 The Biomass Transportation Calculator Tool is also deployed on the Azure platform and can be accessed directly using the following link: